-In January 2014, Pono invited the renowned Dr. Martha Eddy, Founder and Director of The Center for Kinesthetic Education, to teach a workshop on motor development for the Pono instructors and to conduct a neurodevelopment evaluation for each Pono child.
-Because motor development is so vitally tied to a child’s ability to sequence both body and thought, and therefore to learning and greater quality of life, we decided to establish a partnership with The Center for Kinesthetic Education.
+The Center for Kinesthetic Education's mission is to bring body awareness and movement into everyday life via fun, safe, and neurologically sound programming for all ages.
+In January 2014, Pono invited Dr. Martha Eddy, The Center's founder and director, to teach a workshop on motor development for the Pono instructors and to conduct a neurodevelopment evaluation for each Pono child.
+Pono and The Center for Kinesthetic Education then established a partnership based on the knowledge that motor development is vitally tied to a child’s ability to sequence both body and thought, and therefore to learning and greater quality of life.

-In the past year, Dr. Ardizzone, the Founder and President of Storefront Science and a science educator for more than 20 years (LINK TO LEONISA'S BIO), has taught lessons at Pono on the human body, the periodic table, geology, symbiosis, atoms, insects, and electricity, each at the request of the students.
-Dr. Ardizzone believes that science should be fun, engaging, and shared with children in ways that invigorate their interest in STEM (science, technology, engineering and mathematics).
-She teaches problem solving and critical thinking through hands-on/minds-on activities and actively encourages questions, which empower students to design experiments and develop necessary science skills.
+Dr. Leonisa Ardizzone, the founder and president of Storefront Science and a science educator for more than 20 years, has taught lessons at Pono on topics including the human body, the periodic table, geology, symbiosis, atoms, insects, and electricity, each at the request of the students.
+Dr. Ardizzone, or "Dr. A," believes that science should be fun, engaging, and shared with children in ways that invigorate their interest in STEM (science, technology, engineering and mathematics).
+She teaches creative problem solving and critical thinking through hands-on/minds-on activities and actively encourages questions, which empower students to design experiments and develop necessary science skills.